mihailthebuilder/fluffnet-front/README.md

 The website connects to 3 backend services:

-- a Flask project deployed on Heroku which holds the predictive model
+- a Flask API deployed on Heroku which holds the predictive model
 - a Firebase Storage service that stores images sent by the user in their feedback
 - a Firebase Firestore service that stores all the data outside of the images sent by the user in their feedback